tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 : refer to the definition in {{?I-D.ietf-teas-ietf-network-slices}}.

 Slice-Flow Aggregate:
-: a collection of packets that match an NRP Policy and are given the same forwarding treatment; a Slice-Flow Aggregate comprises of one or more IETF network slice traffic streams; the mapping of one or more IETF network slices to a Slice-Flow Aggregate is maintained by the IETF Network Slice Controller.
+: a collection of packets that are mapped to an NRP Policy and are given the same forwarding treatment; a Slice-Flow Aggregate comprises of one or more IETF network slice traffic streams from one or more connectivity constructs (belonging to one or more IETF network slices); the mapping of one or more IETF network slice streams to a Slice-Flow Aggregate is maintained by the IETF Network Slice Controller.
 The boundary nodes MAY also maintain a mapping of specific IETF network slice service(s) to a SFA.

 Network Resource Partition Policy (NRP):